SolutionsDesign/HnD/README.md

 IIS, you should follow the asp.net core documentation how to host an asp.net core app inside IIS.

 HnD was development on Windows, but should work fine on Linux as well.

+#### Configuration

+When you start HnD for the first time, on an empty database you're greeted with a form which asks you to specify the new password for the Admin user and the email address for this user.
+It will behind the scenes call the `pr_Install` stored procedure which will initialize the database tables, generate two users, set rights and generate an initial forum.
+After this process has been completed you can log in as Admin and the password you've specified and you can access the forum that's been generated.
+In the top menu you have the administration features which allow you to configure the system further.

+The initial forum isn't visible to anonymous users.

 ### License
 HnD is (c) [Solutions Design bv](https://www.sd.nl) and is released under [the GPL v2 license](https://github.com/SolutionsDesign/HnD/blob/master/LICENSE.txt)